Fairchild C-82 Packet: Operational history

-First flown in 1944, the first delivery was not until June 1945 and only a few entered service before the end of the war.
-In the end, only 223 C-82As would be built, a small number for a wartime production cargo aircraft.
-Most were used for cargo and troop transport, although a few were used for paratroop operations or towing military gliders.
-A redesign of the XC-82B would result in the production of the Fairchild C-119 Flying Boxcar.
+The C-82A was first flown in 1944, with its initial delivery not until June 1945; as a result, only a few entered service before the end of the war.
+In the end, only 223 C-82As would be built, a small number relative to other wartime production cargo aircraft.
+Most were used for cargo and troop transport, although a few were deployed for paratroop operations or towing military gliders.

+Once in service, pilots found the C-82A to be severely underpowered, with poor visibility from the cockpit.
+With one engine out and while carrying a load, the aircraft could not maintain level flight, and this resulted in several crashes.
+A redesign rectifying the aircraft's main deficiencies, known as the C-82B, would eventually result in the Fairchild C-119 Flying Boxcar introduced in 1949.

 In 1946, the United States Postal Service explored the concept of flying post offices using highly modified C-82s, which would operate similarly to those on trains where mail would be sorted by clerks and put in bags and then transferred to trucks on landing.

 In 1948, a C-82 was fitted with track-gear landing gear, similar to the tracks on a crawler tractor, that allowed landings on unpaved, primitive runways.
+The track gear proved unserviceable in operational use and was abandoned.

+In January 1948, C-82As with the 62d Troop Carrier Group deployed from McChord AFB to the arctic during Project Yukon, gaining valuable experience operating in an extreme cold weather environment.

 During the Berlin Blockade, five C-82 aircraft carried large disassembled earthmoving equipment into the city to enable the construction of Berlin Tegel Airport in the fall of 1948.

-Though relatively unsuccessful, the C-82A is best considered as an early development stage of the much more successful C-119B Flying Boxcar.
-The C-82A saw limited production before being replaced by the Flying Boxcar.
+While relatively unsuccessful and produced in small numbers, the C-82A served as a developmental precursor to the C-119 and Fairchild C-123 Provider.

 The C-82 was retired from the United States Air Force inventory in 1954.